Why subscribe?

 What do you write?

-• “iAge of Anxiety,” Notre Dame Magazine, Summer 2023, Read here.
+“iAge of Anxiety,” Notre Dame Magazine, Summer 2023, Read here.

-• “The Anarchism of the Catholic Worker,” The Nation, May 2023, Read here.
+“The Anarchism of the Catholic Worker,” The Nation, May 2023, Read here.

-• “Should liturgical items be the work of human hands?”
+“Should liturgical items be the work of human hands?”
 US Catholic, March 2023, Read here.

-• “In a Violent Economy, People of Faith Try Cooperatives,” Sojourners, Dec.
+“In a Violent Economy, People of Faith Try Cooperatives,” Sojourners, Dec.
 2022.
 Read here.

-• “Across the U.S., Catholic pilgrims are walking together for racial justice,” America, September 2022.
+“Across the U.S., Catholic pilgrims are walking together for racial justice,” America, September 2022.
 Read here.

-• “The People vs. Mammon,” The Tablet, February 2022.
+“The People vs. Mammon,” The Tablet, February 2022.
 Read here.

-• “Evidence of Dorothy Day’s radical sainthood heads to Rome,” RNS/Associated Press, Dec.
+“Evidence of Dorothy Day’s radical sainthood heads to Rome,” RNS/Associated Press, Dec.
 2021.
 Read here.

-• “Meet Peter Maurin,” Grotto Network, Sept.
+“Meet Peter Maurin,” Grotto Network, Sept.
 2021.
 Read here.

-• “Catholic Politics Beyond the Catholic Vote,” the revealer, Dec.
+“Catholic Politics Beyond the Catholic Vote,” the revealer, Dec.
 2020.
 Read here.

 What’s the whole Keats thing about?

-Some of our literary lineage is very concrete and logical, and other artistic and intellectual godparents are more opaque.
+Some of our literary lineage is concrete and linear, and others of our artistic and intellectual godparents are more opaque.
 I love John Keats.
-His writing, his life, his consumption, his dingy death room by the Spanish Steps, has been the smudgy cerulean horizon always behind, around, and before me as I learn how to work well with words.
-A thing of beauty is a joy forever, and to write something so good it becomes a cliché is quite a feat and so true it stays truth despite the cliché is quite the fate.
+His writing, his life, his consumption, his dingy death room by the Spanish Steps have always been the smudgy cerulean horizon encompassing me and leading me forward as I learn the craft of words.

 Why should I give you money?

 My writing is my gift to you.
 Some of it is the spaghetti stick figures of toddlers, some of it may be more excellently crafted, but it is all in various stages of completion, offered with love.
-Paul Magno, writing on Peter Maurin’s philosophy of labor says this:

 Whatever you have is your gift to offer to others.
 So he says to workers that they need to see their labor as a gift to offer rather than a commodity to exploit.

 Please, accept my gift.
-And I welcome gifts in return: a letter, a subscription, your own art and craft.
+And I do welcome gifts in return: a letter, a subscription, your own art and craft.
 We live in an economy of gift.

 In the interest of financial disclosure, your financial contributions will probably go toward student loans, very un-tax-exempt cash gifts to beggars, Thanksgiving and Christmas travel home, and books.